Skip to content

 In Canada, the R v.
 Mohan 1994 and White Burgess 2015 requirements have been operationalised through the Standards of Practice issued by provincial psychological colleges, which specify that forensic evaluations must disclose all information reviewed, including adverse findings, and must distinguish clearly between the psychologist's clinical observations and their forensic opinions.

-A forensic psychologist who has never been cross-examined, and who prepares only for direct examination, is preparing for the easier half of their court appearance.
+A forensic psychologist who prepares only for direct examination has prepared for the easier half of their court appearance.
 Cross-examination in criminal proceedings is specifically designed to probe for methodological weaknesses, expose undisclosed adverse information, highlight alternative explanations, and attack the qualifications of the witness.
-The expert who cannot articulate the error rate of their instruments, the limitations of their normative sample, or the alternative interpretations of the clinical findings they did not choose, will emerge from cross-examination with diminished credibility.
+An expert who cannot articulate the error rate of their instruments, the limitations of their normative sample, or the alternative interpretations of the clinical findings they did not adopt will emerge from cross-examination with diminished credibility.

 The most common lines of cross-examination of forensic psychological experts in US federal courts involve: Daubert challenges to the scientific basis of the instrument used, questions about whether the normative sample from which the instrument's cut-scores were derived is appropriate for the individual defendant, questions about whether the expert considered alternative hypotheses, and questions about financial compensation and the proportion of their practice spent working for plaintiffs versus defendants.